palpen/ProgrammingNotes/vim.md

 ### Inserting a line in the middle of another line
 `dd` will do a linewise deletion, which following a put command, `P` or `p`, will either insert the deleted line before or after the line in which the cursor is located.
 To insert the deleted line at the cursor position, do a characterwise deletion, `0D` (0 will move cursor to the begining of the line and `D` will do a characerwise deletion from the cursor to the end of the line).
 See https://vimhelp.org/motion.txt.html#linewise

-## Exploring file system
+## Exploring the file system from within Vim
-:Sex,:Vex, :Tex and :Ex are all useful commands for ex(ploring) the files on your system if you want to use something different from :e

-(where S/V/T are short for Split/Vertical/Tab)
+* Explore file system and open a file in current viewport split: `:Ex`
+* Create a split first then explore the file system
+    * `:Sex`, `:Vex`, `Tex` for horizontal, vertical, and tab splits
+* To exit the file exploration interface, do `:q`

 Source: https://stackoverflow.com/questions/1445992/vim-file-navigation